The Ironman Gravity 4000 is an extremely sturdy table with a max weight capacity of 350 lbs.

 Next, adjust the strap to your desired level of inversion.
 I definitely recommend starting out with a small amount of inversion and then working your way up to full inversion.

 Next up, inversion.
 You’ll lean back on the backrest with your arms by your side.
-As you slowly raise your arms the table should slowly start leaning backwards.
-If nothing happens or if you start leaning backwards as soon as you lay back on the backrest, you should adjust the height until your center of gravity is right in the middle of the base.
+As you slowly raise your arms the table should slowly start leaning backward.
+If nothing happens or if you start leaning backward as soon as you lay back on the backrest, you should adjust the height until your center of gravity is right in the middle of the base.
 You should be able to invert just by slowly raising your hands.

 Once you’re inverted, you’ll want to stay that way for a short amount of time in the beginning until your body gets used to inversion.
-The manual also recommends some light movement / exercise while you are inverted to keep the blood circulating.
+The manual also recommends some light movement/exercise while you are inverted to keep the blood circulating.

 There’s more information about how to properly use the Ironman Gravity 4000 in the owner’s manual and you can also watch the video at the top of the article to see me using it.